 - Generic hinge binders

-Examples of structures from thr Kinase-Targeted Screening Library:
+Figure 1.
+Examples of structures from the Kinase-Targeted Screening Library.

 - Roskoski R Jr. Properties of FDA-approved small molecule protein kinase inhibitors: A 2020 update.
 Pharmacol Res.
 2020;152:104609.

 - Bhullar KS, Lagarón NO, McGowan EM, et al. Kinase-targeted cancer therapies: progress, challenges and future directions.
 Mol Cancer.
 2018;17(1):48.